 God acts and is not acted upon.
 God is free to do as He likes, to serve His own purposes, to reward and to punish, to give and to withhold.
 It does not befit a human, in his smallness and powerlessness, to question God and ask Him to prove Himself.
 A human being, by the virtue of existing and being alive, is given infinitely many blessings.
 He has eyes with which to see, a blessing beyond appreciation; for how great it is to see and how terrible not to see!
 And how good it is to be able to taste, to breathe, to think and imagine, to smell, to touch, and to hear the voices of the ones we love.

 This simulation that we live in is like being inside a video game.
-The characters inside a video game (we) have no power of their own, all the action happens inside the computer’s brain (God) (the only difference being that we have free will, while characters inside a video game do not).
+The characters inside a video game have no power of their own, all the action happens inside the computer’s brain.
 You do not raise your hand except that God does it for you, you will it, God does it.
 You are nothing but a thinking thing plugged into a simulation.
 You think you have power because God so reliably does what you will.
 There is no guarantee that your arm will raise when you will it, God has to uphold the laws of physics to enable it, He has to transfer the electric signals from your brain to your arms, and create all the other changes necessary in the Universal Register for your arm to move to where you want.

 In our state of infinite powerlessness and need, we have to thank God in His Greatness for every blessing, small or big, and we have to thank Him for every calamity He saves us from, even if we assume He sent the calamity.
 We are powerless, we are completely under God’s dominion, a God who can bring us to the highest peaks of happiness or throw us into the deepest pits of misery.
 There is nothing preventing God from tormenting us with unimaginable torment, yet He chooses not to do that, isn’t this worth being thankful for?
 He gives us so many blessings, food and drink, eyes and limbs–blessings we did not earn–isn’t this worth being thankful for?

-An atheist would say that God creates us, therefore it is His “job” to give us things and take care of us.
-But God does not have a job.
+An atheist would say that God created us, therefore it is His “job” to give us things and take care of us.
+But God does not have a job assigned to Him.
 He does what He pleases.
 I want you to understand this important fact: God does not have to do anything for us.
 We are infinitely unimportant compared to Him.
 We are less important than the millions of bacteria that live on the palm of your hand: you probably kill hundreds of thousands of them every day without giving them the slightest thought.
 There is nothing preventing God from giving us the same treatment, or worse, except God’s own will.